Mixone-FinallyHere/G4Patcher/README.md

 ## 3. Included patches:

+All of these have been tested on USA versions of either rom.
+If you use a different rom, make sure to make a safety copy before attempting to patch.

 ### 3.1 EV+IV Checker (HG/SS/PLAT)

 When applied, pressing R in the summary screen will cycle through IVs, EVs and base stats.